thomsonbc/sshinyauthr/README.md

 # sshinyauthr

 `sshinyauthr` is an R package providing module functions that can be used to add an authentication layer to your shiny apps.
-It is a fork of `shinyauthr` (by Paul Campbell, [available here](https://github.com/PaulC91/shinyauthr)). `shinyauthr` stores user and hashed password details within a dataframe, whereas `sshinyauthr` has the capability of authorising a login by validating an SSH connection.
+It is a fork of `shinyauthr` (by Paul Campbell, [available here](https://github.com/PaulC91/shinyauthr)).
+The original `shinyauthr` stores user and hashed password details within a data frame that is then referenced when a login attempt is made, whereas `sshinyauthr` has the capability of authorising a login by validating an SSH connection.

 SSH connections are validated by first pinging (using [pingr](https://github.com/r-lib/pingr#readme)) the specified host to ensure it exists, then attempting to login using the `ssh` [package](https://cran.r-project.org/web/packages/ssh/vignettes/intro.html) with the user / password supplied.
 If the login attempt is successful then access to the app is granted for the user and the SSH connection is immediately closed.